Ahmed Sharif: Philosophy

 Ahmed Sharif's philosophical outlook was an amalgamation of idealism, humanism, and Marxism.
 These elements were deeply reflected in his thoughts, beliefs, actions, and literary works.
 Throughout his career, Sharif authored over a hundred books and essays, wherein he strongly rejected the prevailing social systems, beliefs, and superstitions with powerful arguments.
 He was also a staunch advocate for establishing a socialist society.
 From the 1950s until the late 1990s, Sharif wrote extensively on various topics, including society, literature, culture, politics, philosophy, and history.

-He remains a revered figure among revolutionary social changemakers due to his critical perspectives and his relentless critique of established social structures.
-His extensive body of work not only discusses human socio-economic and political liberation but also the emancipation of East Pakistan (now Bangladesh) from the oppressive regime of West Pakistan.
+He remains a revered figure among revolutionary social changemakers due to his critical perspectives and his critique of established social structures.
+His body of work not only discusses human socio-economic and political liberation but also the emancipation of East Pakistan (now Bangladesh) from the oppressive regime of West Pakistan.

-Association with the "Nucleus" and Independence Movement
+Association with the "Nucleus"

 During the 1960s, Ahmed Sharif was closely associated with the "Nucleus" (also known as the Swadhin Bangla Biplobi Parishad), a secret organization formed under the leadership of Sirajul Alam Khan, who was a theoretical leader of the East Pakistan Students League.
 The "Nucleus" aimed to achieve the liberation of East Pakistan and transform it into an independent Bangladesh.
 His famous 1965 essay, "Itihasher Dharay Bangali", mentioned the term "Bangladesh" as well as the lyrics of the iconic song "Amar Shonar Bangla, Ami Tomay Bhalobashi" which later became the national anthem of Bangladesh.

 Sharif's advocacy for the independence of Bangladesh and his involvement in the intellectual and political discourse surrounding it continued throughout his life.
 From the pre-independence period to his death, he actively participated, both individually and collectively, in various crises and movements to safeguard freedom and democracy.